 The base for this stupid-good cake is a chocolate cake mix.
 It’s not negotiable.
 There is a time and place for “from scratch” cakes, I totally agree, but not today.
 I mean, have you ever tried my Earthquake Cake?

-It’s the perfect little cake to take to any party, or even whip up on a weeknight.
-I REALLY want you to try this one.
+It’s the perfect little chocolate bundt cake to take to any party, or even whip up on a weeknight.
+And certainly you could make it in a sheet pan, or as a layer cake, just adjust your bake times accordingly.

 It’s not the same.
 I’ve tried it both ways and adding your own pudding mix is just BETTER.
 I don’t make the rules, folks.